homiedopie/beberlei.de/2012/02/25/symfony2_controller_testing.rst

 Now just run your web-test cases.

-If you want to debug the logging happing inside the Kernel just comment out the Monolog lines to get the log-messages printed to the screen.
+If you want to debug the logging happening inside the Kernel just comment out the Monolog lines to get the log-messages printed to the screen.

 You have to add the `Tests/App/cache` and `Tests/App/logs` to your version